Embedded Systems Rack

-I’m a system/operations guy and I’ve been in and out of data centers since 2010.
-During all of that time, I’ve become accustom to having a file server, dns server, tftp for phones, etc etc etc all running and even having open source firewalls in my house.
-My type of people will understand the struggle 🙂
+I’m a system/operations guy and I’ve been operating in data centers since 2010.
+During all of that time, I’ve become accustomed to having a file server, dns server, tftp for phones, (etc. etc. etc.) all running simultaneously.
+I’ve also had open source firewalls in my house.
+Some of you will understand the struggle.

 When I lived in Wisconsin, space was cheap and easy to come by.
 At one point I had 2 racks of test equipment and servers that did things for my apartment.
 When I moved to Boston, space became a premium.
 I could no longer have racks of equipment anymore.
 I went from 96u’s of space to this Box.

 - Just running everything on my tower that runs windows and dual booting with Linux.
-This sucked because I used windows just for Video games and when I was gaming my other services were broken.
+This wouldn’t work because I used windows just for video games and any time I was gaming my other services would be broken.

-- Just running in Windows.
-Ew. dear God no.
+- Just running everything in Windows.
+Ew.
+Dear God no.

-Option 3 worked out well and with my access to a 3D printer I just printed cases for everything.
+Option 3 worked out the best.
+Since I have access to a 3D printer I decided to print cases for everything.
 A lot of cases..

-It was nice but cable management was a nightmare.
+This first system was nice but cable management was a nightmare.
 I would unplug the wrong device sometimes.
-It was just sickening and I needed a different solution.
+It was just obnoxious and I needed a different solution.

 I started then to stack devices and run the same power source to all of them.
 This worked better.
 However it did still have its flaws.
-If you had to replace the bottom device you had to take the whole stack down.
+For instance, if you had to replace the bottom device you had to take the whole stack down.

-I started to think of my systems work and how rack mounting was the best option.
-It needed :
+I then started to think about how my systems work and decided that rack mounting was the best option.